OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-' + '*   You have choices about which types of advertising you get from us.
+' + '*   You have choices about certain types of advertising you get from us.
 ' + '*   You can control whether your anonymous information is used in our External Marketing &.
 Analytics Reports.
 ' + '*   You can choose whether to receive marketing calls, e-mails or text messages from us;
 ' + '*   You have a choice about how we use your Customer Proprietary Network Information;